 Remember corrections are temporary.
 Keep in mind that the volatility of the market will always affect your assets to some degree.
 Corrections are normal and temporary.

 Invest for the long term.
 No matter how close you are to retirement, stick to a sound investment strategy so your money will never run out.

 Meet with a financial advisor.
 Schedule regular meetings with your financial advisor to ensure you know how your portfolio is growing towards meeting your future goals.

 Are you interested in learning how a financial advisor can help you achieve your goals?
-Contact Peter for a free 30-minute conversation and see if he will be a good mentor for you.
+Contact the Peak Wealth Planning team to see if you will benefit from a financial coach.

 You may also be interested in reading: